nattadasu/animeApi/README.md

 > **Note**: The `()` in the endpoint is not a typo, it's part of the endpoint.
 > If you can't access the endpoint, try to encode the `()` to `%28%29`.

+On `v3`, you will automatically redirected to GitHub raw file URL of the provider's JSON file.
+Make sure to allow `302` and `304` status code on your application if you want to use this endpoint.

 ### Get anime relation mapping data